mesonbuild/meson/docs/markdown/Syntax.md

 --

 Dictionaries are delimited by curly braces.
 A dictionary can contain an arbitrary number of key value pairs.
-Keys are required to be literal strings, values can be objects of any type.
+Keys are required to be strings, values can be objects of any type.
+Prior to *0.53.0* keys were required to be literal strings.

 ```meson
 my_dict = {'foo': 42, 'bar': 'baz'}